Ada Beans

 An Ada Bean has some similarities with the Java Bean as it tries to expose an object through a set of common interfaces.
 Since Ada does not have introspection, some developer work is necessary.
 The Ada Bean framework consists of:

-• An Object concrete type that allows to hold any data type such as boolean, integer, floats, strings, dates and Ada bean objects.
+concrete type that allows to hold any data type such as boolean, integer, floats, strings, dates and Ada bean objects. - A

-• A Bean interface that exposes a Get_Value and Set_Value operation through which the object properties can be obtained and modified.
+operation through which the object properties can be obtained and modified. - A

 The benefit of Ada beans comes when you need to get a value or invoke a method on an object but you don't know at compile time the object or method.
 That step being done later through some external configuration or presentation file.